brownd1978/KinKal_to_UPS/README.md

 * Should I add an option to make tar files for installation on cvmfs?
 * What additional checks for corner cases are needed?
 * I need to roll up the return statuses to one overall exit status and update the exit message.
+* Rename the tar.bz2 files to match the scisoft standard.
 * What else?